 General Manager, Microsoft Cloud Supply Chain

-Rear Admiral Mark Heinrich is a General Manager at Microsoft, where he leads a supply chain and Logistics effort which is building Microsoft’s Intelligent Cloud.
+Rear Admiral Mark Heinrich is an Academy Securities’ Advisory Board Member and a General Manager at Microsoft, where he leads a supply chain and Logistics effort which is building Microsoft’s Intelligent Cloud.
 Prior to joining Microsoft, Admiral Heinrich was the CEO of AAMSI, an aerospace manufacturing & repair firm located in Fort Lauderdale, Florida.
 Additionally, he was a Managing Director with Alvarez & Marsal, a global performance improvement and turnaround firm, where he led the public sector business unit.

 Admiral Heinrich is a 1979 graduate of the Naval Academy with a BS in Engineering.
 Admiral Heinrich also holds a MBA from the University of Kansas, as well as a Master of Science in Petroleum Management.
 Following graduation from the Naval Academy, he served for over 30 years as a Supply Corps Officer.
 In his final assignment in the Navy, he served as the Commander of the Naval Supply Systems Command (NAVSUP) and the 46th Chief of Supply Corps.

 In addition, Heinrich commanded the Defense Logistics Agency’s aviation center of excellence in Richmond, Virginia, and served as the Director of Operations (J-3) of the Defense Logistics Agency in Fort Belvoir, Virginia.
 In 2008, Heinrich deployed to the Middle East as Director of the United States Central Command’s Deployment and Distribution Operations Center in Kuwait, where he applied deployment and distribution expertise to plan and execute joint & combined force military operations.